Endless (comics)

-Function and domains
+Function

-The Endless spend most of their time fulfilling their functions as embodiments of natural forces.
+In the comic book, The Endless spend most of their time fulfilling their functions as embodiments of core elements of sentient experience.
 For example, Death leads the souls of the dead away from the realm of the living, while Dream oversees the realm of dreams, nightmares and imagination.
-One notable facet of their depiction is that none of them are "representations" or "personifications" of their function, they simply are their function; as Sto-Oa says of Death in Endless Nights, "She is Death, just as he is Dream, and that one is Desire."
+One notable facet of their depiction is that none of them are "representations" or "personifications" of their function; as cosmic beings, they simply are their function.
 In The Sandman (vol. 2) #48, Destruction gives a further description of the Endless:

-"The Endless are merely patterns.
+The Endless are merely patterns.
 The Endless are ideas.
 The Endless are wave functions.
 The Endless are repeating motifs.
-The Endless are echoes of darkness, and nothing more...
-And even our existences are brief and bounded.
-None of us will last longer than this version of the Universe."
+The Endless are echoes of darkness, and nothing more…

-Some of the Endless are more dedicated to their tasks than others.
-The younger Endless, especially Desire, are known to play games with mortal lives.
-Destruction, often called "The Prodigal", abandoned his duties altogether.
+As portrayed, some Endless beings are more committed to their work than others.
+The younger Endless, particularly Desire, are known to interfere with mortal life.
+Destruction, also known as "The Prodigal", abandoned his duty entirely.

-If one of the Endless is destroyed, then they will be replaced by another aspect of their role, but this does not occur if they are simply absent or inactive.
-In such cases, the aspect of existence supervised by that member of the Endless becomes more random and chaotic.
-During this time the Universe may attempt to replace that member by putting some of their essence within a mortal, as it did with Wesley Dodds, who received a fraction of Dream's soul while Dream was imprisoned.

 Each of the Endless has a realm in which they are sovereign.
-Within their realm, all members of the Endless have a gallery containing symbols, or sigils, of the other Endless.
+Within their realm, all members of the Endless have a gallery containing symbols, or sigils, of the other Endless beings.
 The Endless may contact each other by holding the appropriate sigil and calling for that member of the Endless.
 Destiny is also able to summon his siblings by using his gallery of portraits, whether they want it or not (as seen in The Sandman: Overture).